kestra-io/docs/content/docs/15.how-to-guides/http-request.md

 ### GET Request

-Making a GET Request in Kestra is super useful if you want to fetch up to date data from a server and then perform computation directly on it without needing to manually intervene.
+Making a GET Request in Kestra is super useful if you want to fetch up-to-date data from a server and then perform computation directly on it without needing to manually intervene.

 In this example, our flow is making a GET Request to collect a JSON of products and print the output to the logs: